 One of the most important aspects of running any business is the accounts, so set up a financial bookkeeping system immediately.
 Keep records of all of your invoices and payments at the end of every month.
-Make sure you file these properly to save yourself any hassle further down the line.
+Make sure you file these correctly to save yourself any hassle further down the line.

-In terms of making things official, you'll have to register as self-employed with HM Revenue & Customs (HMRC) if you're a sole trader and you'll be expected to pay income tax and National Insurance contributions.
+In terms of making things official, you'll have to register as self-employed with HM Revenue & Customs (HMRC) if you're a sole trader and you'll have to pay income tax and National Insurance contributions.
 If you're a limited company, you must tell HMRC if it's liable for Corporation Tax, pay any Corporation Tax due and file a Company Tax Return on time.
 If in doubt, check out the HMRC website.
-Or just get your accountant to sort all of this for you.
+Or get your accountant to sort all of this for you.

-Next, you'll need to contact HMRC to register for VAT if you expect to have more than £83,000 turnover a year – as of 1st April 2016.
+Next, you'll need to contact HMRC to register for VAT if you expect to have more than £85,000 turnover a year – as of 1 April 2020.
 Not sure about VAT?
 Read this Introduction to VAT to understand how it works.

-If you're going to be a homeworker, it's important you contact your local authority to find out whether you need to pay any business rates.
+If you're going to be a homeworker, you must contact your local authority to find out whether you need to pay any business rates.
 You should also take into account that working from home could have implications on your mortgage, home insurance and even your tax situation.
 It's not necessarily as straightforward as you might think, so check things out before you proceed.

 Read this helpful Government online guide on setting up a business.
 It'll ensure you're correctly set up and covers just about everything you need to know before you start your own business.

 Get the best of Creative Boom delivered to your inbox weekly